johncarlou/new_record_system/README.md

-Here are the credentials for the admin to log in to the Simple CRUD Record System:
+Here are the credentials for the admin and teacher to log in to the My Updated Record System:

 Admin
 Username: mwilliams3@example.com